Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/Sound Effects ADDED/README.md

 # What did I do?

-The Twelth Day, I Completed-
+The Twelfth Day, I Completed-

 Play Screen: